bonitasoft/bonita-doc/md/install-a-bonita-bpm-cluster.md

 Some properties of the Bonita Platform needs to be changed, through [Bonita platform setup tool](BonitaBPM_platform_setup.md), in order to make your installation work as a cluster node.

-* Download Bonita [Tomcat bundle](tomcat-bundle.md) or [WildFly bundle](wildfly-bundle.md), that contains the platform setup tool, and unzip it at some place of your choice.
+* Download Bonita [Tomcat bundle](tomcat-bundle.md), that contains the platform setup tool, and unzip it at some place of your choice.
 * Go into the `setup` folder: `cd ./setup/`
 * Configure the Setup Tool as described in the [platform setup tool page](BonitaBPM_platform_setup.md)
 * Run the `setup.sh pull` or `setup.bat pull`.
 This will retrieve the configuration of your platform under `platform_conf/current` folder.